Summary: This blog presents a comprehensive guide on Ransomware Virus and Ransomware Data Recovery Methods. It includes the following:

 This method of injecting ransomware involves sending an email to the target.
-The email contains malicious attachment or link that looks legitimate.
+The email contains a malicious attachment or link that looks legitimate.
 Clicking on the link or attachment infects the files with ransomware.

-2. Drive-by Download
+2. Drive-By Download

 - A quickly-caught form of the Ransomware attack